 If you where to find the infection, you can delete Unanalytics.com manually.
 In case you are unsure about where to start, you can use the below provided instructions to help you.
 You can also obtain anti-spyware and have it do it for you.

-Download Removal Toolto remove Unanalytics.comUse our recommended removal tool to uninstall Unanalytics.com.
+Download Removal Toolto scan for Unanalytics.comUse our recommended removal tool to scan for Unanalytics.com.
 Trial version of WiperSoft provides detection of computer threats like Unanalytics.com and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.

 WiperSoft Review Details WiperSoft (www.wipersoft.com) is a security tool that provides real-time security from potential threats.
 Nowadays, many users tend to download free software from the Intern ...